kh14762/chiral-impulse/README.md

 Only the print-stone's owner can view its output.
 The game immediately ends when you render the cell that the bird placed on.

-The game starts in darkness; however, players may mouse over the empty grid-board, Each turn-step a player may make an action.
+The game starts in darkness; however, players may mouse over the empty grid-board, Each turn-step a player may move one of their pieces.
-- move a piece.

 ### SceneGraph Matrix
 | **Piece** | **Script** |